towersvault/shinpokered/README.md

 It also doubles the effect of the X-stat items that AI trainers are fond of.
 And it disallows the use of Revive items in battle.
 Finally, it makes catching a wild Mewtwo more challenging.
-As compensation, hard mode gives an additional 1.5x EXP boost in trainer battles.

 Trainer AI has been improved and greatly expanded.
 Some trainers will even try to switch pokemon intelligently.